 Jaime Elizondo was named Columbia's offensive coordinator and quarterbacks coach in March 2012.

-Elizondo comes to Columbia after spending the previous two seasons in the Canadian Football League as the offensive coordinator and quarterbacks coach for the Toronto Argonauts.
+Elizondo came to Columbia after spending two seasons in the Canadian Football League as the offensive coordinator and quarterbacks coach for the Toronto Argonauts.
 With a proven track record in the NFL, NCAA and CFL, he quickly caught the attention of Columbia Head Football Coach Pete Mangurian.

 "Jaime (Elizondo) was at the top of my list when I was putting together my staff, and he is a natural fit," said Mangurian.
 "He has offensive coordinator experience at a high level.
 He's coached quarterbacks at a high level, and I'm happy to have him on board."

 At Toronto, Elizondo coached three offensive players to 2010 CFLPA All-Star honors and helped the Argonauts reach the 2010 East Division Finals.